 Throughout the school there are opportunities for pupils to learn about aspects of Christianity, other world faiths and to reflect upon their own moral standpoint in relation to world issues.
-During regular whole-school assemblies, some with the local minister Rev Steven Potts, we encourage awareness of matters of a cultural, social and moral nature and build on this within the class context.
-We aim to develop in our pupils an ethos of tolerance, understanding and respect for all individuals, including those with individual challenges or different beliefs and customs.
-The school is committed to supporting the development of its pupils as whole people and, as a result, wish to encourage their development in moral, social and cultural terms.
+During weekly whole-school assemblies, we encourage awareness of matters of a cultural, social and moral nature.

+We aim to develop in our pupils an ethos of tolerance, understanding and respect for the beliefs and customs of others.
+The school is committed to supporting the development of its pupils as whole people and as a result, wish to encourage their development in moral, social and cultural terms.